Kids Vegetable kitchen Garden

 I said that her clothes are made from cotton.
 She was amazed — “This is what my dress is made of?”

 Then came a beautiful experiment — we twisted our harvested cotton into a wick, filled a tiny glass jar with oil, poked a hole on the lid, and made our own oil lamp.
-As we lit the lamp, my daughter watched in awe — her eyes reflecting the warm, golden flame.
+As we lit the lamp,she watched in awe — her eyes reflecting the warm, golden flame.
 “We made our own light, Amma!” she whispered.

 That moment was empowering.